CSU-CompSci-CS163-4/Lab02OpenPizzaOrderingApplication/README.md

 For a real analogy we could say a car is an object, and how a car has a max speed, color, and different parts, each of these could be tied to a variable within an object.
 A car can also drive, brake, and turn, each of these functions within a car could be tied to a method within an object.

-An object is contained within a class, as method naming uses camelCase, objects and classes have the first letter in each word capitalized.
+An object is contained within a class.

+Method naming uses camelCase, objects and classes have the first letter in each word capitalized.

 A very simple object may look like:
 ``` java